G-Corp/kafe/doc/kafe_consumer.md

 </code></pre>
 <br />

-Return the list of all pending commits for the given group.
+Return the list of all pending commits for the given consumer group.

 <a name="pending_commits-2"></a>